GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/nvidia-nim/blueprints/drugdiscovery/README.md

     ```

-3. **Create GPU Node Pool:** This creates a node pool with GPU machines optimized for BioNeMo workloads.
+3. **Create GPU Node Pool:** This creates a node pool with GPU machines optimized for running the NIMs.

     ```bash